gordonwatts/hep-programming-hints/xaod-hints.md

 * **Single MC or Data Dataset**: Apply only the MC event weight.

-* **Multiple MC Datasets**: Apply the MC event weights, and the cross section scaling.
-If the cross section values aren't available for any one sample, then don't apply it for any samples (and make sure to tell the user you are missing that information).
+* **Multiple MC Datasets**: Apply the MC event weight and the cross section scaling.
+If the cross section values aren't available for any one sample, then don't apply it for any samples (and make sure to tell the user in the notes you are missing that information).
 The normal way to plot this is with a stacked histogram.

-* **MC and Data*: Apply the MC event weights and the cross section, and scale to the integrated luminosity of the data.
+* **MC and Data**: Apply the MC event weights and the cross section, and scale to the integrated luminosity of the data.
 The normal way to plot this is to use a stacked histogram and the data as a filled black circles.

 Always make sure to tell the user what event weights you are applying.
 If the above guidance tells you to apply event weights but you don't know how, warn the user.

-If any calculations are required (e.g. cross section times integrated luminosity, etc), do them in the code to the user can update things as they wish.
+If any calculations are required (e.g. cross section times integrated luminosity, etc), do them in the code so the user can update things as they wish.

-Don't apply any event or sample weights to data unless explicitly requested.

 ### MC Event Weight